 If you feel you have been falsely or unfairly accused of violating this CoC, you should notify Do Space staff with a concise description of your grievance.

-We expect all Do Space members and community partners to abide by this CoC in all venues, both online and in-person, as well as in all one-on-one communications.
-This CoC and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and wellbeing of community members.
+We expect all Do Space users and community partners to abide by this CoC in all venues, both online and in-person, as well as in all one-on-one communications.
+This CoC and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and wellbeing of community users.

 8. Contact Information